Watts Gallery & Chapel

-Watts Gallery, Down Lane, Compton (wattsgallery.org.uk/en-gb/visit 01483 810235) Open Tuesday to Sunday (Closed Monday) between 11am and 5pm.
-Admission (2018): £11.50 (1/2 price Tuesday or with Art Card).
+Watts Gallery, Down Lane, Compton (wattsgallery.org.uk/en-gb/visit 01483 810235) Open Monday to Sunday between 10.30am and 5pm.
+Admission (2020): £12.70 incl. gift aid (1/2 price Bank Holiday Mondays and all times for Art Fund Members).
 If you visit, look out for a vast sculpture of Watts' lifelong friend Tennyson (with his wolfhound), allegorical paintings of Time, Death and Judgement, political paintings of hunger and some coy nudes.
 Watts' most famous painting is the Rossetti-like portrait of the actress Ellen Terry, called 'Choosing' (would she give up the stage for him?).
 Their marriage, in 1864, is said never to have been consummated; he was 46 and she just 16.

 Watts Chapel was the project of his second wife, the artist and potter Mary Fraser Tytler, who designed this art nouveau masterpiece without previous architectural or building experience, inspired by the Home Arts and Industries Association, and with the help of local villagers.
 Every interior surface is covered with what Mrs Watts called 'glorified wallpaper' - angels and seraphs made out of gesso, a material which her husband used when rheumatism meant he could no longer handle wet clay.
 He is buried in the cloister behind the chapel.
 Admission is free, and it's open 9am (10am weekends) to 5pm daily.